nghiho112/sorting-algorithms-GUI/README.md

 # Instruction

-Run the program on Intellij IDEA CE, a window
+Run the program on Intellij IDEA CE, a GUI window will pop up demonstrates different sorting algorithms and the time it took to sort the lines.
+First click `Scramble Lines` to scramble line, click different sorting algorithm to see it work, and click `Reset` to make the lines scrambled again.

+The GUI demonstration should look like this.